NHS-digital-website/indicators-hippo-migrator/README.md

 idea is to create a file for parent folders before generating files for content to go into these folders.
 The [import script] then reads the files in the same order to ensure that folders are created before the files.

-While the JSON files are generated, whenever it is discovered that corresponding Dataset contains attachments, The attachement files are downloaded and stored locally.
+In the case of Clinical Indicators content, while the JSON files are generated, whenever it is discovered that corresponding Dataset contains attachments, The attachement files are downloaded and stored locally.

 Once all the JSON files have been generated and attachments downloaded, all this content is then compressed into a single ZIP file (under directory pointed to by `importPackageDir`).

+Note that since the original version of the program was written and the initial imports executed, document types have been switched from using embedded resources to relying on S3 integration and so the task classes used in those early imports only implement support for embedded resources.

 #### Migration report
 Upon completing the conversion, a report is generated in the format of Excel spreadsheet, logging any issues that may require attention or an intervention of a human operator.
 Path to the report is displayed when the program finishes and is pointed to by execution parameter `migrationReportFilePath`.

+Note that the report generating mechanism was originally developed when this application was only being used for converting Clinical Indicators content.
+While the application was since extended to support NIL and GDPR data, the report has not been updated and it remains strictly Clinical Indicators specific.

 ## Importing converted content locally
-Having logged into CMS as an administrator, navigate to `Admin > Updater Editor` and click `Registry > MigratorImporterScript` script.
+Having logged into CMS as an administrator, navigate to `Admin > Updater Editor` and click `Registry > EximImport` script.
 In parameters section, make sure that `sourceBaseFolderPath` points to where the EXIM JSON files are located.
 This location is reported at the end of conversion in Migrator's console through value `hippoImportDir`.